anyfavors/n8n-helm/README.md

 ## Connecting to an external PostgreSQL database

-To use an external database instead of the default SQLite storage you can provide the connection details in `values.yaml`:
+To use an external PostgreSQL server instead of the built in SQLite storage, populate the values under the `database` block.
+These map directly to the connection fields:

+- `database.host` – address of the database server
+- `database.port` – listening port
+- `database.user` – database user name
+- `database.password` – user password
+- `database.database` – name of the database to connect to

+n8n also requires the following environment variables:

+- `DB_TYPE=postgresdb`
+- `DB_POSTGRESDB_DATABASE` – should match `database.database`

+Example snippet:

 ```yaml
 database: